Carl Valeri

-Carl Valeri (born 14 August 1984) is a retired Australian professional footballer.
+Carl Valeri (born 14 August 1984) is an Australian retired professional soccer player.

 Valeri was born in Canberra and played youth football for Tuggeranong United and at the Australian Institute of Sport before moving to Italy to sign with Inter Milan in 2002.
 Valeri spent over ten years in Italy, most notably at Sassuolo and Grosseto.

 Valeri made over 50 appearances for the Australian national team from 2007 to 2014, including at the 2010 FIFA World Cup.
 He also represented Australia's under-23 side at the 2004 Summer Olympics.

 Early life

 Valeri was born and raised in Canberra, the son of a former National Soccer League midfielder, Walter Valeri.
 Carl attended Mary MacKillop College and later Lake Ginninderra College.

 Club career

 Valeri was signed as a teenager by Italian giants Inter Milan.
 He was loaned out to various clubs in Italy to gain further experience, including Grosseto.
 He joined Grosseto permanently in June 2007.

 In January 2010 Valeri joined Sassuolo.
 Representing Australia in the starting 11 for the 2010 World Cup is his greatest achievement to date.

 In May 2013, Valeri and his club Sassuolo finished as Serie B champions, thus securing automatic promotion to Serie A for the first time in their history.